mwp1981/mwp1981.github.io/README.md

 Disclaimer: We assume no liability for issues arising from your download, configuration, or use of FFmpeg.
 For FFmpeg license questions, contact the FFmpeg project directly.

-📥 Download

-Get the official app by searching for Zingto on the Microsoft Store.